Ravendratiwaricloudproject/Azure-Cloud-From-Basics-To-Advanced/Day 05 - Azure Networking/README.md

 ---

 ### Public IP:
-- It is work at WAN
+- Public IP used for Internet-routable communication.
-- It is used to communicate outside the network
+- It is used to communicate outside the network.
-- It is used to get internet service
+- It is used to get internet service.
-- It is not available free of cost
+- It is not available free of cost.
-- Public IP is not secure
-- It is not required NAT to communicate with device on internet
+- It is not required NAT to communicate with device on internet.
+- Public IP → must be unique within the Internet's routing context.
+- Public IP: Usually assigned by an ISP or another network/provider.

-## IP Address Class:
+## IP Address Classes:

 - IP addressing is divided into different classes based on the range of IP addresses.
 - These classes are used to organize networks of different sizes.